|

 see the entry on The Abbot above.

-concerned with the Jacobite Rising than with the economic and
+Roy is less concerned with the Jacobite Rising than with

 enterprise.